clevengerkimberly/AccelerometerRepository/Yamazaki2009/README.md

 ---
 ## Instructions
 A model to predict oxygen consumption (mL/kg/min) from vector magnitude (VM in g), vertical upward speed (Hu in m/min), and the vertical downward speed (Hd in m/min) is provided.
 VM is an integration of total acceleration (square root of the sum of the squared acceleration in each axis) for the period minus VM during rest.
-Hu and Hd were calculated either using an equation incorporating treadmill speed (m/min) and incline (%) (left) in the laboratory or using changes in device-measured barometric pressure in field-based observations (right).
+Hu and Hd were calculated either using an equation incorporating treadmill speed (m/min) and incline (%) (second) in the laboratory or using changes in device-measured barometric pressure in field-based observations (bottom).

 ![image](https://github.com/clevengerkimberly/AccelerometerRepository/blob/main/Yamazaki2009/Yamazaki.JPG)